Get alerts of updates about «Quarantine and isolation»

 Advice if you are in quarantine and need to use public transport

-If you have been placed in quarantine, you should normally avoid using public transport, and must never use it if you have COVID-19 symptoms.
+If you are in quarantine, you should normally avoid using public transport, and must never use it if you have COVID-19 symptoms.

 If you have been placed in entry quarantine, you may still use public transport to reach your quarantine accommodation within or outside Norway.
-If you have stayed outside the EEA and Schengen area or the UK during the last 10 days before arrival in Norway, you cannot use public transport from the place of arrival to the quarantine hotel.
+If you are going to stay in a quarantine hotel, you cannot use public transport from the place of arrival to the quarantine hotel.

-If you are in quarantine because you have been in contact with an infected person (also known as ‘infection quarantine’), you can only make such a journey following a specific assessment by the Municipal Medical Officer.
+If you are in infection quarantine, you can only make such a journey following a specific assessment by the Municipal Medical Officer.
 The Municipal Medical Officer will consider the degree of exposure and any test results when making their assessment.
 Household members without a negative test result will not normally be given permission.

 For these journeys, the following apply: